A UMF Graduate Certificate in Education program typically requires a minimum of 9 and a maximum of 15 graduate credit hours.

 - Applicants must have at least two (2) years of teaching experience for Administration Certificate.

-Completion of a Graduate Certificate Program does not guarantee admission into any of UMF master’s degree program.
+Note: Completion of a Graduate Certificate in Education does not guarantee admission into a UMF Master of Science in Education (M.S.Ed.) program.

-No graduate course within the certificate program can be taken for Pass / Fail, and satisfactory completion of a specific certificate program requires a cumulative GPA of 3.0 for courses within the certificate program, with no more than one C (2.00).
-A grade of C- is not acceptable; if a C- or below is earned in a course, the participant will be required to retake the course to raise the grade or be dropped from that specific certificate program.
+No graduate course within the UMF Graduate Education Certificate program can be taken as a Pass / Fail, and satisfactory completion of a specific Certificate program requires a cumulative GPA of 3.0 for courses within the certificate program, with no more than one C (2.00).
+A grade of C- is not acceptable.
+If a C- or below is earned in a course, the participant will be required to re-take the course to raise the grade or be dropped from that particular Certificate program.

-Even though certificate programs are not degree‐bearing, they will be designated on a student’s official transcript.
-Grades for each course taken as part of a certificate program will appear on a student’s transcript.
-When the total certificate coursework is completed, the certificate title and date of award will be indicated on the student’s transcript, as well.
+Grades for each course taken as part of a Certificate program will appear on a student’s transcript.
+When the total Certificate coursework is completed, the Certificate title and date of award will be indicated on your transcript, as well.

 The cluster of courses required for a graduate certificate program must be completed within a specified time period, based upon the number of courses within the certificate program, typically no more than three years.
 Students are encouraged to enroll in courses within a certificate program in consecutive semesters, since many certificate programs will require a sequencing of courses, and UMF reserves the right to cancel courses and certificate programs at any time due to low enrollments or other conditions affecting enrollment or instruction.

 Upon enrollment in the first course of a certificate program, participants will be requested to complete a form indicating their intent to participate in the full certificate program.
 That commitment will be used to determine the date/semester that an individual enters the certificate program.